oxylus-tech/oxylus/docs/source/guide/10-backend.rst

 Panels
 ------

-A client application contains one or more panels, each dedicated to a specific user task.
-For a CRUD there will be three of them at least: one or more list panels, one to create, one to edit (equivalent to both detail and edit by default).
+A client application contains one or more panels, each dedicated to a specific use case or a model.
+A panel may contains multiple view, eg. for CRUD there will be at least two: ``list.table`` (default list view), and ``detail.edit`` (used for: create, edit and display).
 The delete view is not necessary as it is considered as an action; a button appearing in list and edit view.

 Panels are declared inside ``panels.py``.
 This module will be loaded at initialization and is used to declare :py:class:`~ox.core.panels.Panels` and nested :py:class:`~ox.core.panels.Panel` - registered to a :py:class:`ox.core.panels.Registry`.